 Related: The Best Travel Coffee Mugs

-What We Like: Chic silicone bottom keeps it in place
+What We Love: Chic silicone bottom keeps it in place

-What We Don't Like: Some users report leaky lids
+What We Don't Love: Some users report leaky lids

 The Corkcicle 25-ounce canteen is both stylish and effective.
 The stainless steel water bottle is triple insulated and well-reputed for keeping hot drinks hot and cold drinks cold for hours.
 One user even reported that their champagne was still bubbly and drinkable two days later.